 2. No restrictions shall be placed on the exercise of these rights other than such as are prescribed by law and are necessary in a democratic society in the interests of national security or public safety, for the prevention of disorder or crime, for the protection of health or morals or for the protection of the rights and freedoms of others.
 This Article shall not prevent the imposition of lawful restrictions on the exercise of these rights by members of the armed forces, of the police or of the administration of the State.

 The Domestic Legal Framework on the Right of Peaceful Assembly

 Article 32 of the 1995 Constitution of the Republic of Kazakhstan (as amended) guarantees the right of peaceful assembly:

 Citizens of the Republic of Kazakhstan shall have the right to peacefully and without arms assemble, hold meetings, rallies and demonstrations, street processions and pickets.
 The use of this right may be restricted by law in the interests of state security, public order, and protection of health, rights and freedoms of other persons.

-The organizer bears responsibility for security during the event if permission is granted.
-But many provisions under the Act restrict where a meeting may be held.
-In particular, an assembly is not permitted where it may disturb transport, pedestrians, or public infrastructure.
-Assemblies are prohibited outside the offices of public utilities (water, gas or electricity) or outside the offices of health or educational administrations.
-Assemblies are also prohibited close to buildings important to national defence or security or near railways, ports, or airports.Arts.
-5 and 7 of the 1995 Act.
+The new law also retains restrictions that the vast majority of protests can only occur in pre-designated areas.
+Under the 1995 Law, an assembly was not permitted where it might disturb transport, pedestrians, or public infrastructure.
+Assemblies were prohibited outside the offices of public utilities (water, gas or electricity) or outside the offices of health or educational administrations.
+Assemblies were also prohibited close to buildings important to national defence or security or near railways, ports, or airports.Arts.
+5 and 7, 1995 Act.

 The Legal Framework on Use of Force During Assemblies